mwinsor1/hello-world/README.md

 # hello-world
-learning how to use GitHub
+I am currently learning how to use GitHub and learning JavaScript.